OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-running/running.md

 ## TSTool Command Line Parameters ##

 The following table lists the TSTool command line parameters.
+If [running on Linux](#running-tstool-in-command-line-batch-mode-linux) using the `tstool` script, the parameters should be specified after `--` parameter.

 **<p style="text-align: center;">
 TSTool Command Line Parameters